oprogramador/plezuro_js/doc/rst/source/tutorial/browser_programming/ajax/index.rst

 From a client-side
 developper point of view it enables the communication with the server without page reloading.
-For example you would like to store some date on the server for security reasons, check if a data provided by the user matches that on the server or download some content dynamically (HTML, CSS, images, other Javascripts) that would be enormous if downloaded fully.
+For example you would like to store some data on the server for security reasons, check if a data provided by the user matches that on the server or download some content dynamically (HTML, CSS, images, other Javascripts) that would be enormous if downloaded fully.